bthnzncr/dsa-210-project/README.md

 # Generative AI Usage Analysis

-This project examines the patterns of interaction with generative AI tools, particularly focusing on usage statistics, behavior during exam periods, specific hours of the day, and the emotional tone of the interactions.
-The analysis evaluates whether these factors influence or correlate with the content and emotional expressions in the conversations.
+## Motivation
+As an active user of generative AI tools, I wanted to understand my own interaction patterns and behaviors with these systems.
+This project stems from my curiosity about how I utilize AI assistance throughout different times of the day, particularly during academic pressure points like exam periods.
+Understanding these patterns could help optimize my use of AI tools and provide insights into my learning and problem-solving approaches.

+## Data Source
+The data was collected through my personal ChatGPT usage over several months.
+Using ChatGPT's data export feature, I obtained my conversation history in JSON format, which included:
+- Timestamps of all interactions
+- Message contents (both queries and responses)
+- Model types used (GPT-4, GPT-4o, O1, etc.)
+- Request and response lengths
+- Processing times
+- Conversation contexts

 ## Hypothesis
+Alternative Hypothesis (H₁):
+Exam periods and certain hours of the day have a significant impact on the emotional content and interaction patterns with generative AI.

+Null Hypothesis (H₀):
-The study hypothesizes that exam periods and certain hours of the day have a significant impact on the emotional content and interaction patterns with generative AI.
+Exam periods and certain hours of the day do not have a significant impact on the emotional content and interaction patterns with generative AI.

-## Analysis and Visualizations
+## Data Analysis
 ### 1. Model Type Usage Analysis
 ![Time Analysis](images/1.png)

 This chart presents the distribution of messages across different models.
 The GPT-4 model has the highest number of messages, accounting for 44.45% of the total, followed by GPT-4 at 38.93%.
 Other models, including O1-preview, O1-mini, and GPT-4-cannonmore, represent smaller proportions of the total message count.
 The chart provides a visual representation of how the messages are distributed across various model slugs, highlighting the prominence of GPT-4 models in comparison to others.

-### 2. Hourly Usage Distribution
+### 2. Monthly Usage Distribution
 ![Monthly Model Distribution](images/0.png)

 The chart displays the average and maximum request lengths for different models.